Clash Detection#

 6. Close the Extensions Panel.

-At this point, the extension should be enabled.
-Click Window -> Simulation -> Clash Detection and Window -> Simulation -> Clash Detection Viewport menu items and you should now see the Clash Detection window (1) docked below and the Clash Detection Viewport window (2) docked to the right of the property panel.
+Click Window -> Physics -> Clash Detection and Window -> Physics -> Clash Detection Viewport menu items and you should now see the Clash Detection window (1) docked below and the Clash Detection Viewport window (2) docked to the right of the property panel.